 - Species of global conservation concern; A site qualifies to be an IBA if it is known, estimated or thought to hold on a regular basis, significant numbers of bird species categorized by the IUCN Red List as Critically Endangered, Endangered or Vulnerable.
-In general, the regular presence of a Critical or Endangered bird species, irrespective of population size, at a site may be sufficient for it to qualify as an IBA. - Presence of restricted-range species; i.e If a site has a significant component of the restricted -range bird species whose breeding distributions define an Endemic Bird Area (EBA) - Presence of biome-restricted species; i.e, if a site holds a significant number of bird species, whose distributions are largely or wholly confined to one biome. - Presence of congregatory birds; i.e If a site is known to hold on a regular basis, a large number of congregatory water bird, sea bird or terrestrial bird species.
+In general, the regular presence of a Critical or Endangered bird species, irrespective of population size, at a site may be sufficient for it to qualify as an IBA. - Presence of restricted-range species; if a site has a significant component of the restricted -range bird species whose breeding distributions define an Endemic Bird Area (EBA).

+- Presence of biome-restricted species; if a site holds a significant number of bird species, whose distributions are largely or wholly confined to one biome. - Presence of congregatory birds; when a site is known to hold on a regular basis, a large number of congregatory water birds, sea birds or terrestrial bird species.

 There is growing evidence that networks of IBAs, though identified using information on birds, are disproportionately important for other animals and plants.
-That is to say, IBA networks are good at capturing threatened, endemic and representative species for other terrestrial groups.
+That is to say, IBA networks are good at conserving threatened, endemic and representative species for other terrestrial groups.
 The effectiveness of the IBA network has already been shown for terrestrial vertebrates in East Africa; globally threatened wildlife species in the mountains and coastal forests of Kenya and Tanzania, and butterflies, large moths, small mammals and woody plants in Ugandan forests.

-Examples of IBAs in the Nile Basin Region
+4.6.3 Examples of IBAs in the Nile Basin Region

 All Nile basin countries have at least identified sites that serve as Important Bird Areas (IBAs), majority of which are wetlands.
-Below is an overview of the Nile basin countries and their IBAs.